UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - **VMware certified specialist.** UKCloud is the largest cloud provider in the UK, specialising in the delivery of VMware-based cloud services solely to UK government, health, education and the third sector.

-- **Unique service proposition.** VLS was exclusively developed in the UK by VMware and UKCloud to create a key building block for enabling migration to multi-cloud (a mix of true public cloud and secure private cloud, spanning on-premises, Crown Campus and hyperscaler).
+- **Unique service proposition.** VLS was exclusively developed in the UK by VMware and UKCloud, creating a key building block for enabling migration to multi-cloud (a mix of true public cloud and secure private cloud, spanning on-premises, Crown Campus and hyperscaler).

 - **Cloud migration.** Delivered faster and safer with UKCloud's wide portfolio of Cloud Services, Professional Services and Managed Services.

 - **UK-based support.** Dedicated 24/7 UK telephone and ticket support with access to UKCloud's technical experts.
 First- and second-line support is provided from the award-winning UKCloud service desk, with additional support provided by VMware.

-- **Service Delivery Manager.** Every VLS customer is designated a Service Delivery Manager (SDM) for ongoing support, quarterly performance reporting and active service monitoring.
+- **Service Delivery Managers.** Every VLS customer is designated a Service Delivery Manager (SDM) for ongoing support, quarterly performance reporting and active service monitoring.

 ## Licence eligibility